“I’m drawing on the urgency of the moment,” reflects Grant-Lee Phillips. “The things that eat away in the late hours…”

 - Folk Pop

-Philip B. Price is best known as the lead singer and songwriter behind the New England-based melancholic folk/pop band Winterpills, but his resumé stretches back into the late 80s and draws on minimalist/jagged art-rock, bedroom lo-fi pop, power pop, 70’s singer-songwriter and Brit folk.
+Philip B. Price is a musical polymath, best known as the lead singer/songwriter of chamber-pop luminaries Winterpills since 2005.
+But his sprawling and emotive songbook stretches further back into the late 80s and draws on minimalist and jagged art-rock, bedroom lo-fi pop, power pop, 70’s singer-songwriter and outsider folk.